pingcap/docs-cn/reference/tools/data-migration/manage-tasks.md

 ## dmctl interactive mode

-This section described the basic use of dmctl commands in the interactive mode.
+This section describes the basic use of dmctl commands in the interactive mode.

 ### dmctl help